 Our commitment to sustainable forestry is highlighted by our third-party forest certification to independent standards from the Sustainable Forestry Initiative® (SFI®) and the Programme for the Endorsement of Forest Certification (PEFC®).
 All the fiber sourced from the U.S and Canada is certified to SFI standards.
 LP was an early adopter of forest certification standards and was first certified to SFI in 2000.

-The fiber we source in Brazil and Chile is managed to equivalent standards, and the products imported into the U.S. from LP South America are currently certified under SFI’s Certified Sourcing Program.
-Our South American facilities are also working towards PEFC Controlled Wood Certification.
-This certification will provide our customers the assurance that the fiber sourced and the products manufactured by our LP facilities in Brazil and Chile are being managed responsibly and in compliance with government laws and regulations.
+Our South American facilities are certified to the PEFC Chain of Custody Certification.
+This certification will provide our customers with the assurance that the fiber sourced and products manufactured by our LP facilities in South America are being managed responsibly and in compliance with government laws and regulations.

 We are committed to implementing sustainable forest management standards and best practices that help protect and conserve forests across our managed landscapes.
 We use trained Qualified Logging Professionals to help meet our environmental obligations and conservation objectives.
 The LP Sustainable Fiber Sourcing Policy further emphasizes our commitment to sustainable forestry across all company operations in North and South America.